Entropy Production in Quantum Brownian Motion: Explicit forms of the entropy production

 \subsubsection{Weak-coupling limit}

-Another case in which entropy flow is the same as the one defined in stochastic thermodynamics is the weak-coupling limit in the general quantum setting $\Gamma \ll \Omega,\tau_\beta^{-1}$.
-Here things are more delicate than before, since the anomalous diffusion coefficient $D_{qp}(t)$ is persistent to first order in the coupling $\Gamma$, just as the normal diffusion coefficient $D_{pp}(t)$:
+Another case in which the entropy flow is the equal to the one defined in stochastic thermodynamics is the weak-coupling limit in the general quantum setting $\Gamma \ll \Omega,\tau_\beta^{-1}$.
+Some care is needed, since the anomalous diffusion coefficient $D_{qp}(t)$ does not vanish at long times to first order in the coupling $\Gamma$, just as the normal diffusion coefficient $D_{pp}(t)$:

 where $\psi(z)$ is the digamma function.
 Anyway their contribution to $\average{Q^2}_{\eq}$ is different as $D_{pp}(t)$ contributes to order one, while $D_{qp}(t)$ to order $\Gamma$ as seen by inverting (\ref{Dqp}).
 One gets then equipartition to first order in $\Gamma$: